ashleychontos/pySYD/docs/installation.rst

 Clone from GitHub
 #################

-If you are wanting to contribute, you can clone the latest development version from `GitHub <https://github.com/ashleychontos/pySYD>`_ using `git`.
+If you want to contribute, you can clone the latest development version from `GitHub <https://github.com/ashleychontos/pySYD>`_ using `git`.

 .. code-block::